Colin Stone

-Colin Stone (born 31 October 1991) is a Scottish broadcaster and musician best known for his work in Scottish Gaelic metalcore band Gun Ghaol.
+Colin Stone is a Scottish broadcaster and musician best known for his work in Scottish Gaelic metalcore band Gun Ghaol.

 Biography

 Stone grew up in Castletown and attended Thurso High School.

 He studied multimedia journalism at Glasgow Caledonian University, graduating from a class which included Amy Irons, Aoife Moore, and Sky Sports News producer Sahil Jaidka.
 In 2011, Stone won an NCTJ award for his shorthand accuracy.
 In 2013, he became the manager of the university's student radio station Radio Caley and began working for YOUR Radio in Dumbarton.

 Stone joined STV Glasgow in 2014 as the channel's roving reporter on flagship programme The Riverside Show.

 In January 2016, Stone moved to STV News as a reporter and news anchor.

 Stone joined Radio Clyde as Senior Reporter in 2017.
 He later started the Week In The Weeg podcast with colleague Natalie Crawford.

 In 2020, Stone began leading media training courses for Pink Elephant Communications.
 In 2024, a Freedom of Information request found Stone had led a series of training sessions with Scottish Greens co-leader Lorna Slater.